JMPerez/jmperez.github.com/_posts/2015-10-19-medium-image-progressive-loading-placeholder.md

 <p data-height="367" data-theme-id="0" data-slug-hash="Xmzobe" data-default-tab="result" data-user="jmperez" class='codepen'>See the Pen <a href='http://codepen.io/jmperez/pen/Xmzobe/'>Blur effect when scaling up a small image</a> by José Manuel Pérez (<a href='http://codepen.io/jmperez'>@jmperez</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

-Note how the artifacts are smoothen.
+Note how the artefacts are smoothen.
 Keep in mind that the image is only 27px wide and has very low quality, which should result in an awful scaled-up version, but it isn't.
 If the above effect is enough for you, then you don't need to use more complicated alternatives.

 The blur effect can also be achieved using [CSS Filter Effects](http://codepen.io/aniketpant/pen/DsEve).
 [Its support is quite wide](http://caniuse.com/#feat=css-filters) aside from IE. I'm pretty sure Medium tried this before going to a canvas solution, which feels far too over-engineered, but for some reason they decided not to use it.